Hungry Rats & Mice Looking for New Food Sources

 • Trim trees, shrubs, landscaping away from your building structure

-DIY solutions will not eradicate all the issues rodents cause.
+DIY solutions will not eradicate all the issues that rodents cause.

 Health Threats of Rodents: